How to Start a Business in the USA as a Foreigner: A Guide for Non-Citizen Entrepreneurs

 Technically, there are no requirements for living in the United States to legally register your business entity in the country.
 However, employment (receiving wages) from your business will require additional legal documentation.
 You will be required to pay U.S. taxes annually on your U.S.-based business.

-The conditions for starting and owning a business in the U.S. vary from person to person and from business to business as specific situations render different documentation needs.
-It’s highly recommended to work with a U.S.-based attorney to help ensure you’ll taking all the appropriate legal precautions for your business and your personal residency.
+The conditions for starting and owning a business in the U.S. vary from person to person and from business to business, as specific situations render different documentation needs.
+It’s highly recommended that you work with a U.S.-based attorney to help ensure you take all the appropriate legal precautions for your business and your personal residency.
 That way, you’ll be able to fill out all of the correct paperwork and avoid time-consuming missteps.

 Ready to Start Your Business?

-ZenBusiness will file your formation paperwork for $0 + state fee.
+ZenBusiness will file your formation paperwork for $0 + state fees.
 Plus, we offer additional services to help anyone start a business in America.

 Do I need a green card or visa to start a business in the USA?

-To start a business in the USA requires no legal residency or citizenship.
-However, if you plan to live and work in the United States (to receive wages from your business while living in the U.S.) you will require a Green Card or visa.
+To start a business in the USA, you do not need legal residency or citizenship.
+However, if you plan to live and work in the United States (and receive wages from your business while living in the U.S.), you will require a Green Card or visa.
 The particular visa you need depends on your situation.

 The most important factors to consider are whether you (and your family, if applicable) want to reside in the U.S. permanently or temporarily.
 This decision will greatly affect your visa options.